keithgmitchell/PUMA/README.md

 ## How to install: (MacOSx and Linux supported)
+- If you are on Windows you can run the program by installing the Linux subsystem as shown here: https://www.onmsft.com/how-to/how-to-install-windows-10s-linux-subsystem-on-your-pc

 1. Install Conda for your operating system (https://docs.conda.io/projects/conda/en/latest/user-guide/install/)
 2. Run `git clone https://github.com/keithgmitchell/PUMA.git` by opening terminal in the folder of your choice.